 Each November club members make over 25 wreathes for Simsbury’s public buildings.

-Since 1989, an annual scholarship has been awarded by our Club to a Simsbury High School graduating senior planning to major in horticulture, forestry, botany, floriculture, conservation, agronomy, plant pathology, landscape design/architecture, city planning, environmental concerns or related subjects.
+Since 1989, an annual scholarship has been awarded to a Simsbury High School graduating senior planning to major in horticulture, forestry, botany, floriculture, conservation, agronomy, plant pathology, landscape design/architecture, city planning, environmental concerns or related subjects.
 The recipient is chosen by the Simsbury High School guidance department.
-This scholarship is extended into the sophomore year if the student continues in that major.

-Since 2001, an annual scholarship has been awarded to a student attending the University of Connecticut College of Agriculture & Natural Resources.
+Beginning in 2001, an annual scholarship has been given by our Club to a student attending the University of Connecticut College of Agriculture, Health and Natural Resources who is selected by the College faculty.
 The criteria for the recipient: junior or senior majoring in agronomy, arboriculture, conservation, ecology, floriculture, forestry, horticulture, landscape architecture/design, or related fields.
-Selected by the College, the student must be from Hartford County with preference given to a Simsbury resident.
+The student must be from Hartford County with a preference given to a Simsbury resident.
+It is the policy of the Club that the University not deduct administrative fees from our scholarship donation.

 Money for the scholarships is raised through the annual plant sale, the major fundraiser of the year.
 Members’ donate perennial plants from their own gardens.
 In addition locally grown annuals, herbs and special perennials are featured.